DMJ16/bard/README.md

 #### 🌲🍄🌳

-Merkwood is a reference to Tolkien's magical forest **_Mirkwood_**, but with the "i" swapped with "e" as a nod to the Merkle Patricia Tree.
+Merkwood is a reference to Tolkien's magical forest **_Mirkwood_**, but with the "i" swapped with an "e" as a nod to the Merkle Patricia Tree.

 #### 🔏